rodrigohervas/todosapp/README.md

 ## Description:

-TODOS App is an ASP.NET Core 3.1 web application to create, read, update and delete To-dos form a json local file.
+TODOS App is an ASP.NET Core 3.1 web application to create, read, update and delete To-dos from a json local file.

 ## Technologies used: